I would like to share some of these experiences with you through my Art below.

 The charming wood panelled snug before you, is sadly no more.

-The three gentlemen we see enjoying a drink, are no longer with us.
+The three gentlemen we see enjoying a drink, passed away not long after the completion of the oil painting.

-I was fortunate enough to have met them while creating this painting.
+It was a pleasure to have met them while creating this painting.

 The pub has since been refurbished under new management.